MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/create-a-bot-commands-menu.md

     ![App Studio](./conversations/media/AppStudio.png)

 2. In App Studio, select the **Manifest editor** tab.
-For more information on creating an app package, see [update an app package](~/tutorials/get-started-dotnet-app-studio.md#use-app-studio-to-update-the-app-package).
+If you do not have an existing app package, you can create or import an existing app.
+For more information, see [update an app package](~/tutorials/get-started-dotnet-app-studio.md#use-app-studio-to-update-the-app-package).

 3. In the left pane of the **Manifest editor** and in the **Capabilities** section, select **Bots**.